 On this page, you will find information and answers to frequently asked questions for researchers and research administrators at Stanford.
 For additional information for Stanford employees in general and information specific to faculty/instructors and postdocs, please go to their respective pages.

-- Health Check to self-report health status is required on a daily basis for students on campus and for employees and postdocs working in-person at a Stanford facility.
-Training on COVID-19 hygiene is required before returning to work at a campus location for the first time.
+- Health Check to self-report health status is required for employees and postdocs working in-person at a Stanford facility.
+Daily Health Check submissions are not required for faculty, staff and postdoctoral scholars coming to campus who are fully vaccinated for COVID-19 (documentation uploaded on Health Check) or fully vaccinated students on campus (documentation on the Vaden Health Portal) unless they become symptomatic, have a positive COVID test or are exposed to household members who have tested positive.
+Training on COVID hygiene is required before returning to work at a campus location for the first time.

 - See research administration guidance for sponsored projects.

 - Stanford scientists have launched dozens of research projects as part of the global response to COVID-19.

 An overview of all current policies and status regarding COVID-19 is available here.

 Frequently asked questions for…

 Search common questions about research continuity, laboratories, and other topics of interest.